-Bernard Guy, Senior Vice-President, Global Product Strategy
+Bernard Guy, Executive Vice-President, Global Product Strategy

-Bernard Guy has enjoyed more than 30 years' of experience with BRP.
-He has served in several management positions before he was named Senior Vice-President, Global Product Strategy in 2017.
+Bernard Guy has enjoyed more than 35 years of experience with BRP.
+He has served in several management positions before he was named Executive Vice-President, Global Product Strategy in 2022.
+Bernard is responsible for BRP's global product strategy for both Powersports and Marine and is the Chairman of the Product Steering Committees in addition to being responsible for the strategic planning of BRP's accessories portfolio.